nautsio/nomad-meetup/slides.md

 !SUB
 # Available Resources
 - These are resources Nomad detects at **startup time**
+- Since recent versions Nomad **fingerprints periodically**
-- Processes not scheduled by Nomad are not considered
+- Processes not scheduled by Nomad are **not** considered
 - Currently it is **not** possible to query unallocated resources

 !SUB
-The 'node' endpoint shows the detected resources:
+The "node" endpoint shows the detected resources:

 ```
 $ curl http://localhost:4646/v1/node/0af1abf0-d55c-3923-188f-495bed729a4e | jq .Resources